ferd/pobox/README.md

 ## Types of buffer

-Currently, there are three types of buffers supported: queues and stacks, and `keep_old` queues.
+Currently, there are three types of built-in buffers supported: queues and stacks, and `keep_old` queues.
+You can also provide your own buffer implementation using the `pobox_buf` behaviour.
+See `samples/pobox_queue_buf.erl` for an example implementation.

 Queues will keep messages in order, and drop oldest messages to make place for new ones.
 If you have a buffer of size 3 and receive messages